Robert Soiffer, MD

 Irene Ghobrial, MD

-CO-PI BCRP; Associate Professor of Medicine Dana-Farber Cancer Institute, Harvard Medical School
+CO-PI BCRP; Senior Physician, Dana-Farber Cancer Institute; Professor of Medicine, Harvard Medical School

-Dr. Ghobrial is an Associate Professor of Medicine at Dana-Farber Cancer Institute, Harvard Medical School, Boston, MA.
-She is a physician Scientist who specializes in the field of Multiple Myeloma and Waldenstrom Macroglobulinemia.
+Dr. Ghobrial is a Professor of Medicine at Harvard Medical School, Boston, MA.
+She is a physician-scientist who specializes in the fields of multiple myeloma and Waldenström's macroglobulinemia.
+Dr. Ghobrial

 Her research interests are in the area of cell trafficking and cell metastasis in B cell malignancies and specific homing to the bone marrow niches.
-She is the principal investigator of several clinical trials in Multiple Myeloma and Waldenstrom Macroglobulinemia.
+She is the principal investigator of several clinical trials in multiple myeloma and Waldenström's macroglobulinemia.

-CO-PI BCRP; Physician at Dana-Farber Cancer Institute, Instructor in Medicine, Harvard Medical School
+CO-PI BCRP; Physician at Dana-Farber Cancer Institute, Assistant Professor of Medicine, Harvard Medical School; Associate Director, Center for Chronic Lymphocytic Leukemia

 Director of Clinical Trial Operations at Dana-Farber Cancer Institute